bcgov/api-services-portal/e2e/README.md

 #### GitHub Actions

-- Any new commit pushed to `util/*automation*` branch triggers job (`.github/workflows/aps-cypress-e2e.yaml`) and it spawns all the services including cypress to execute the test suite
+- Any new commit pushed to a `cypress*` branch or `test`, triggers the job (`.github/workflows/aps-cypress-e2e.yaml`) and it spawns all the services including Cypress to execute the test suite

-- The test results would be uploaded to `https://www.cypress.io/dashboard/`
+- The test results would be uploaded to `https://www.cypress.io/dashboard/`, as well as attached as an artifact on the GitHub Action run.

 ## 3. Cypress on Windows